 0:58 [m.
 13]--The melody’s

-fourth and last phrase is again similar to the first one, but here it
+fourth and last phrase is again similar to the first one, but here

-cadence, are almost as in the first phrase,
+bars, including the cadence, are almost as in the first phrase,

 but the left hand and the bell-like upper voice continue the

 “hemiola” that disrupts the meter.
 They become slower and

 the lullaby to a complete close.

 1:19 [m.
-17]--The transition to
+17]--The

-opening lullaby gesture in stark octaves that
+section places the opening lullaby gesture in stark octaves that

 are changed to the minor key.
 In the second bar, the octaves

-remain in the bass while the right hand introduces harmonies, along
+remain in the bass while the right hand introduces harmonies,

-last bar of the transition is a descent in
+the left.
+The last bar of the transition is a descent in

 octaves (with added thirds) against left hand octaves that again

 slow greatly for the entry of the darker middle section.

 B Section--Più Adagio,